 – Allison Jamison

-The FH Foundation would like to thank Kate, Scott and Allison for proudly representing the HoFH Community with the FDA!
+the Family Heart Foundation would like to thank Kate, Scott and Allison for proudly representing the HoFH Community with the FDA!
 Many thanks also to the researchers and individuals who participate in the CASCADE FH Registry for their impactful contributions to the understanding and treatment of FH and HoFH.

 "This 9-year journey as the dad of a child with HoFH has been long, very difficult and produced very few wins.
 However, we are in a new time of hope and very excited about what the future holds.
 My greatest wish is that this generation of people with HoFH come to know the condition as very manageable."